The Varsity (restaurant): Culture

+The restaurant chain has been visited by multiple U.S. presidents, including Bill Clinton (pictured in 1996) and Donald Trump (pictured in 2026).

 One of the best-known employees at the Varsity was Erby Walker, who worked there for 45 years until he died in 2008.
 He started at the Varsity at the age of 15 sweeping floors, and was nearly fired on the first day, but soon graduated to the kitchen.
 Mr. Walker was noted for his ability to move the service line quickly, especially during the rush period right before a Georgia Tech football game.
 His signature catchphrase was, "Have your money out and your food on your mind, and I'll getcha to the game on time!"
 He retired in 2003, but came back three weeks later.
 That year Walker was inducted into the Atlanta Convention and Visitors Bureau Hospitality Hall of Fame.

 Comedian Nipsey Russell began his entertainment career at The Varsity in the 1940s as a carhop.
 The creative and resourceful Russell would dress in a flamboyant style and pepper his order-taking duties with jokes and amusing songs, thereby earning him extra tips.
-U.S. presidents Jimmy Carter, George H. W. Bush, Bill Clinton and Barack Obama all visited The Varsity during their terms in office.
+U.S. presidents Jimmy Carter, George H. W. Bush, Bill Clinton, Barack Obama, and Donald Trump all visited The Varsity during their terms in office.
 Mad artist Jack Davis has done advertising for The Varsity.

 The Varsity was featured in the PBS documentary A Hot Dog Program by Rick Sebak.
 It also appeared in the movie We Are Marshall while the coaches are recruiting players.